‘Dancing With The Stars’ Releases ‘Electrifying’ First-Look Promo With All 12 Stars

 Lamar Odom couldn’t stick to one word as he referenced his passion for “a lot of shoulder moves.”

-In addition, American Idol sweetheart Lauren Alaina called her style “embarrassing,” while controversial contestant Sean Spicer had just one word for his moves: ‘Weak.”
+In addition, American Idol sweetheart Lauren Alaina called her style “embarrassing,” while controversial contestant Sean Spicer had just one word for his moves: “Weak.”

 Meanwhile, The Office’s Kate Flannery said fans will be transported back to “sixth grade” when they see the debut of her moves on DWTS.